Creating an Electronic Medical Record

 Context

-RAMPmedical is an AI decision-support software that helps doctors finding the best treatments for their patients based on medical guidelines.
+RAMPmedical is an AI decision-support software that helps doctors finding the best treatments for their patients based on medical guidelines, clinical trials and patient data.
 However, in the standalone version, patient data was not stored -requiring physicians to re-enter patient information each time.

 Team